World Administrative Radio Conference

-The World Administrative Radio Conference (WARC) was a 1979 technical conference of the International Telecommunication Union (ITU) where delegates from member nations of the ITU met to revise or amend the entire international radio regulations pertaining to all telecommunication services throughout the world.
-The conference was held in Geneva, Switzerland, with preparatory conferences held in Panama City, Panama.
+The World Administrative Radio Conference (WARC) was a technical conference of the International Telecommunication Union (ITU) where delegates from member nations of the ITU met to revise or amend the entire international radio regulations pertaining to all telecommunication services throughout the world.
+The first conference was held in Geneva in Switzerland in 1979, while preparatory conferences were held in Panama City, Panama.

 One outcome of the 1979 meeting was the allocation of three new amateur radio bands.

 In 1992, at an Additional Plenipotentiary Conference in Geneva, the ITU was restructured and as a result from 1993 the conference became known as the World Radiocommunication Conference or WRC.